 - Each treatment arm should have the same sample size to maximize statistical power.
 For the KSA sample we have three treatment cells (control, sharing, savings module).
 For the Hong Kong sample we have two treatment cells (control, savings module).
-We divide the total number of interviews equally to these five treatment cells, which results in 390 observations per treatment cell. - Maximize the number of sessions from which observations are drawn to avoid loss in statistical power due to a small number of clusters.
+We divide the total number of interviews equally to these five treatment cells, which results in 390 observations per treatment cell. - Maximize the number of sessions from which observations are drawn to avoid loss in statistical power due to a small number of sessions and therefore clusters.
 Six parallel classes take place per cohort for the KSA sample, 4 parallel classes take place for the Hong Kong sample. - Interviews can only be conducted in the morning before classes start and have to take place before the interventions.
 The time frame and the number of surveyors available, limits the number of interviews that can be conducted by cohort to 40.
 Surveyors work in teams of five.
 The number of interviews per class should therefore be multiples of five. - The number of sessions affected by group level interventions should be limited due to a) constraints in the number of trainers conducting the interventions, and b) limiting the disturbance of regular CPDEP sessions.
-We therefore interview 15

-OFWs in treated sessions and 5 or 10 OFWs in control sessions.
-The time of trainers should also be efficiently allocated by allowing trainers to conduct more than one training at a given location on a given day.
+We therefore interview 15 OFWs in treated sessions and 5 or 10 OFWs in control sessions.
+The time of trainers should also be efficiently allocated by allowing trainers to conduct more than one training at a given location on a given day. - The CPDEP is mandatory for all HSWs.
+Hence, non-compliance with treatment assignment is of no concern.

-- The CPDEP is mandatory for all HSWs.
-Hence, non-compliance with treatment assignment is of no concern. - Spillover effects and control group contamination may arise if HSWs in a treatment session share information with migrants in a control session.
+• Spillover effects and control group contamination may arise if HSWs in a treatment session share information with migrants in a control session.
 This is of limited concern in our setting as HSWs interact almost exclusively with other HSWs from the same recruiter.
 Within cohorts, HSWs sent by one recruiter are generally assigned to the same class.

 To create a randomization design that incorporates these considerations, we define three cohort types for both subsamples.
+We define a cohort as all the classes taking place on a given day.
+A cohort type describes a particular treatment assignment and sampling scheme for that day.
 Each cohort type is characterized by the assignment of classes to group-level treatments (see Appendix).
-For example, in Type F cohorts in the KSA sample, one class is assigned to the savings module, one class to the sharing intervention and 2 classes to the control group.
-Each cohort will be assigned a cohort type.
+For example, in Type F cohorts in the KSA sample, one class is assigned to the savings module, one class to the sharing intervention and two classes to the control group.
+Two classes will not be used at all.
+Each cohort will be randomly assigned a cohort type.
 Within cohorts, we randomize interventions to classrooms.
-For example, in two cohorts of Type F, a specific classroom can first be assigned to the savings module and the second time to the control group.
+For example, in two cohorts of Type F, a specific classroom can on one day be assigned to the savings module and on another day to the control group.
 Group level interventions are therefore randomized by date and by classroom.
 Neither HSWs nor the recruiters can influence the assignment of HSWs to classrooms and therefore specific treatments.

-The following table shows the total number of interviews and clusters by treatment arm.
+The following table shows the total number of interviews and sessions by treatment arm.
 For logistical reasons, there are slight deviations from 390 in the number of interviews conducted by treatment arm.
 As fewer interviews are conducted in control classes, the number of clusters is higher in this arm.